 High school students with superior academic ability and achievement may be admitted to SFA and enroll in college courses while completing their high school studies.
 Students must demonstrate the capability to successfully complete college studies.
 A permanent college record is established once a student has registered for courses in the program.
 Continued enrollment in the program is evaluated each semester.
 The student's academic progress is recorded on a SFA transcript and students who plan on enrolling at another college or university after high school will need to provide this transcript to those schools and check with the receiving institution on how credits will transfer.

 High school students receive dual credit when the grade from an SFA course also is used on their high school transcript for completion of graduation requirements.
-Students taking courses at Stephen F. Austin State University, who will receive credit for a course at their high school or home-school program, will receive a dual credit fee waiver and pay only $25 per credit hour.
-Students enrolling in an online course will also pay the online course fee of $25 per credit hour.
-Students may take 10 hours of courses at this price per semester.
+Students taking courses at Stephen F. Austin State University, who will receive credit for a course at their high school or home-school program, will receive a dual credit fee waiver and pay only $50 per credit hour.
+Students enrolling in an online course will also pay the online course fee of $33 per credit hour.
+Students may take 10 hours of courses at this price per semester (fall and spring only).
 Any courses or hours above and beyond will require special permission from the Executive Director of Enrollment Management.
+Summer courses are not eligible for the waiver.

 This program allows high school and home school students to enroll at Stephen F. Austin State University.
 The required portion of the student's class load is taken at high school and extra courses are taken at SFA to earn college credit only.
 Students will not receive credit for the course at the high-school level.
 Concurrent students will be required to pay full price for the course(s) they wish to take.